Shirajuki/cuddly-journey/README.md

 Note that the script currently only support HD (1280x720) videos for now

+## How to use
+TBA

 # Credits

+The codebase builds upon the foundations of the following projects:

 - [victorjoh](https://github.com/victorjoh/hard-subs-to-srt) for the initial code that this project were based on
 - [rany2](https://github.com/rany2/edge-tts) for the Microsoft Edge's tts python wrapper
 - [vsakkas](https://github.com/vsakkas/sydney.py) used as inspiration in reverse engineering the Bing Chat / Copilot / Sydney API
+- [RVC-Project](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion) inference audio, making tts more natural